-- Highlighting salary — Dissatisfaction with salary is one of the most common reasons for leaving a job, but it’s best to leave this unspoken, or, at least, wait for the interviewer to raise it first.
+- Highlighting salary — Dissatisfaction with salary is one of the most common reasons for leaving a job — 55% of respondents in a recent Robert Half survey who planned on looking for a new job said wanting a higher salary was their motivation.
+But it’s best to leave this unspoken, or, at least, wait for the interviewer to raise it first.
 Hiring managers are smart and experienced, and if you talk positively about looking to stretch yourself and take on bigger responsibilities, they will intuit that you are also looking for a raise.
 Then after you get a job offer, you can negotiate your salary.

 Thinking ahead about your reasons for leaving a job — and how you can discuss them in a positive, professional manner — will help you feel more confident going into a job interview.
 And, while you’re at it, you may want to consider how you might address other commonly asked interview questions, just in case they come up.
 If it all feels too daunting, don’t hesitate to reach out to a Robert Half recruiter.